djma-blog-code/minikube-nginx/README.md

 - `make lint` run lint checker against the yaml files
 - `make redeploy` Redeploy the config and recycle the app
 - `make clean` clean everything up
+- `make set-namespace` Set the namespace in the makefile as the current default

 ## Cleaning up